SUN1031/SUN1031.github.io/index.md

 title: Home
 ---

-# Welcome to Bezalel's Craft
+# Welcome to Bezalel’s Craft

-Bezalel's Craft is a story about **engineering**.
+Bezalel’s Craft is a story about **engineering**.

-Before it is about any particular technology, it is about a simple human act: seeing something that does not yet exist and deciding to build it anyway.
+Before it is about any particular technology, it is about a simple human act:
+seeing something that does not yet exist and deciding to build it anyway.

-Engineering can be understood as a form of craftsmanship.
+Engineering can be understood as a form of **craftsmanship**.
-It begins with questions, passes through drawings and calculations, and finally reaches the stubborn reality of materials and motion.
+It begins with questions, passes through drawings and calculations,
+and finally reaches the stubborn reality of materials and motion.
-Every design is a conversation between idea and world.
+Every design becomes a conversation between idea and world.

-This website is the record of that conversation— projects shaped by curiosity, mistakes, and persistence.
+This website is the record of that conversation—
+projects shaped by curiosity, mistakes, and persistence.

 ### Why the Name?